VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

      Supports an array of values separated by comma or specified via multiple flags.
   -rule.configCheckInterval duration
      Interval for checking for changes in '-rule' files.
-By default the checking is disabled.
+By default, the checking is disabled.
 Send SIGHUP signal in order to force config check for changes.
 DEPRECATED - see '-configCheckInterval' instead
   -rule.maxResolveDuration duration
      Limits the maximum duration for automatic alert expiration, which by default is 4 times evaluationInterval of the parent group.
   -rule.resendDelay duration